 You should check your credit reports once a year for unusual activity.
 Such activity could be a sign of identity theft.
 The Federal Trade Commission lets you request a free copy every year.

 Credit bureau Experian also lets you monitor the so-called “dark web” for signs that your information has been stolen.

 The website haveibeenpwned.com lets you check for free to see if your email or user name has been caught up in major data breaches.

 Consider Privacy Tools

-There are several free or inexpensive options to improve your privacy on the internet.
+There are several free or inexpensive options to protect your privacy online.

 DuckDuckGo.com is a search engine that doesn’t collect or mine your data.
 Google collects enormous amounts of data about you.
 This includes searches, websites you’ve visited and places you’ve been when using Google maps.

 HTTPS Everywhere is an app you can download that secures your online connections.
 This prevents eavesdropping on your browsing habits and protects you from imposters masquerading as a trusted website.

 There are also several free tracker blockers available.
 They are installed as an add-on to your browser.
 The companies that make them update the blockers with information about known data trackers at different websites.
 The blockers then prevent those trackers from connecting when you go to a website.